Kong/docs.konghq.com/app/_hub/kong-inc/ai-rag-injector/how-to/_index.md

 ---
 nav_title: Using the AI RAG Injector plugin
-title: Using the AI RA Injector plugin
+title: Using the AI RAG Injector plugin
 ---
 ## Prerequisites